guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-5-23-dictionary-on-ubuntu.md

 The small window will not disturb other window of program.

 Stardict just as must be used.
 Since KBBI, English to Indonesian, and Indonesian to English in just one software.
+Stardict is available on Ubuntu Software Center.

 The database are here: